R. W. Buzzard: Career

+Restraint of criminal defendants

+On at least three occasions, Buzzards has intervened to restrain criminal defendants attempting to flee court.

-In 2018, Buzzard personally intervened in a fight that erupted in his courtroom after a civil defendant punched an attorney.
+In April 2018, Buzzard personally intervened in a fight that erupted in his courtroom at the Lewis County Courthouse after a civil defendant punched an attorney.
 Buzzard responded to the assault by descending from the bench and physically restraining the man.
-The following year, Buzzard again descended from the bench to give chase after two criminal suspects attempted to escape his courtroom.
+Later that October, Buzzard again descended from the bench to give chase after two criminal suspects attempted to escape his courtroom.
 When the two men fled, Buzzard ripped off his judicial robe and pursued the suspects through the courthouse, ultimately grappling and restraining one of the two.
 The second man was later apprehended by deputies of the Lewis County Sheriff.
+He helped subdue a prisoner during an altercation at the Lewis County Law and Justice Center in May 2025, tackling a man in custody attempting to flee a courtroom who had also physically attacked a security officer.

 Personal life

 Buzzard is a member of the Benevolent and Protective Order of Elks and is Methodist.
 He is married with two children.